-WHEREAS, pursuant to Fish and Game Code (FGC) section 1602, the Permittee initially notified CDFW on June 13, 2019, that the Permittee intends to complete the project described herein.
-A site visit attended by the Permittee and CDFW occurred on July 10, 2019.
+WHEREAS, pursuant to Fish and Game Code (FGC) section 1602, the Permittee initially notified CDFW on May 24, 2018, revised on September 18, 2019, that the Permittee intends to complete the project described herein.

 WHEREAS, pursuant to FGC section 1603, CDFW has determined that the project could substantially adversely affect existing fish or wildlife resources and has included measures in the Agreement necessary to protect those resources.